- SoupAddict - https://soupaddict.com -

 If the sauce is too thick, add more lime juice from the other half.
 If you accidentally made it too runny, whisk in a little more sour cream.

-Stir in the capers, peppers, and cilantro.
+Whisking in the chiles, capers, and cilantro.

-Step 5: Refrigerate
+Refrigerate

-For an authentic San Diego baja fish taco experience, try them battered and fried.
+For an authentic San Diego Baja fish taco experience, try them battered and fried.
 Delish!

-Frequently Asked Questions about Fish Taco Sauce
+Cook’s Frequently Asked Questions

 Yes, absolutely!
-In fact, it’s better if the sauce has a chance to sit in the refrigerator for a few hours, to both chill down and to let the ingredients meld together into its full-flavored creamy goodness.
+In fact, it’s better if the sauce has a chance to sit in the refrigerator for a few hours, to both chill down and to let the ingredients meld together into their full-flavored creamy goodness.

 Fish taco sauce is not “hot” spicy, but rather well-seasoned.
 There’s ground chipotle powder in the recipe, but its kick is tamed by the dairy ingredients.
 People who don’t like spicy foods will have no problem with this sauce (and pepperheads can add more spice or hot sauce to punch up the heat!).